Title: Outbreak Investigations & Research

 Language proficiency

 Required level for English: TOEFL 580 (paper-based), 230 (computer-based) or 88 (internet-based), IELTS 6.5 or equivalent.
-(ITM TOEFL Code 7727).
+(ITM Toefl Code 7727).

 Note: native English speakers are exempt from these language requirements.
 Applicants whose first language is not English are equally exempt if they have obtained 60 credits from a higher education programme taught in English.
 Non-native English speakers are also exempt from the English language requirement if they have a higher education diploma from a Flemish Community higher education institution.

-Attendance: max.25 students
+Attendance:

 Selection: